Faculty & Staff

 Mrs. Wright serves as the Assistant Head of School and Academic Dean for grades K-12.
 She also teaches various classes in literature, history, theology, rhetoric, and Senior thesis.
 She holds a BA in English Literature from UT Knoxville with a minor in Elementary Education and an MA in Curriculum and Instruction from TTU.
 Mrs. Wright has enjoyed serving families and faculty at HRA since the founding in 2007.
 She makes her home with her husband Jeff and their four young children in the scenic outskirts of White Co.

 Thank you for your interest in Highland Rim Academy.
 Here you will find the necessary information regarding the teacher application process.
+HRA is currently searching for qualified candidates for the following positions:

 The HRA school board seeks to hire individuals who by their lives can: